-Only one representative from each unit will need to register.
-Webelos Woods is for Scouts and their parents only.
+Only one representative from each unit needs to register.
+Webelos Woods is for Scouts, Webelos Scouts, and their parents only.
 There is no program for siblings at this district event.

 Upon arrival at Webelos Woods each pack representative will need to turn in a packet containing a BSA Health and Medical Record (for all Scouting events; Parts A & B) for each adult and Scout attending.
 Troops will be responsible for each participant’s BSA Health and Medical Record and Scout permission slips.

 Field uniforms are to be worn while traveling to and from Webelos Woods, Saturday evening program and to the Sunday morning worship service.
 At all other times, activity uniforms (any Scout t-shirt) are to be worn.
 T-shirts are not included in the cost.
 Instead, units are encouraged to create their own designs to showcase their Scout Spirit if interested.

 What to Bring

 - Clothing appropriate for weather

 - Personal items (e.g., deodorant, comb, medications, toothpaste, toothbrush)